bus710/sulcata-web/README.md

 # sulcata-web

 ## Description
 This repository is in a robot integration project, which is [SULCATA](http://github.com/bus710/sulcata).
-You should set up SULCATA before SULCATA-WEB
+You need to set up SULCATA on your system before SULCATA-WEB

 The main goal of this repository is an easy web interface for users.
 For that, keyop buttons, 2D map, and image from kinect v2 will be shown on web browser.

+Users can:
+- control kobuki via web interface.
+- monitor 2D map on your web browser.
+- watch video streaming on your web browser.

 ## Maintainer
 - [SJ Kim](http://bus710.net) <<bus710@gmail.com>>